scottshambaugh/mpl_stereo/README.md

 ```

 ### 2D plots
-Currently, only a subset of 2D plots are officially supported.
+Currently, only a subset of matplotlib's 2D plots are officially supported.
 See the list by calling `axstereo.known_methods`.
 ```python
 axstereo = AxesStereo2D()
 axstereo.plot(x, y, z, c='k', alpha=0.2)